distbit0/infolio/README.md

 ## Features

 - **Reading Lists**: Automatically generate reading lists based on tags and their natural language descriptions.
-- **Automatic Summarization**: Generate AI-powered summaries of articles using OpenAI/OpenRouter.
+- **Automatic Summarization**: Generate AI-powered summaries of articles using OpenRouter API.
 - **Smart Tagging**: Automatically tag articles based on their content to improve organization and searchability.
 - **Browser Integration**: Import and process articles directly from your browser bookmarks and Downloads folder.
 - **Powerful Search**: Search articles by content, tags, or custom Boolean queries.